nasin pi lipu nimi

 sitelen sitelen is one of the many orthographies of toki pona.

 It is a beautiful and creative writing system!
-But its inherent flexibility can be challenging to navigate.
+But its inherent flexibility can be challenging to navigate, and can make it difficult to recall the definition of a glyph.

 As a beginner to toki pona who was fascinated by sitelen sitelen, I was looking for many source documents to see how different people drew the glyphs.
 I then found myself wanting a method of defining a glyph based on its visual appearance, not knowing its pronunciation, and with only a rough understanding of sitelen sitelen (or even the language’s vocabulary).